echo-gravitas/digital-self-determination/README.md

 > “If you have nothing to hide, you have nothing to fear.”

-But here’s the truth: **If you have no privacy, you have no freedom.**
+But here’s the truth: **Where there is no privacy, fear rules — and freedom fades.**

-Now, the Cypherpunks of the ‘90s had a bold idea: They said, "We will write code.
+Now, the Cypherpunks of the '90s had a bold idea: They said, "We will write code.
 We will encrypt.
 We will disappear if we must."
 And in many ways, they were right.
 Without encryption, there is no safety online.

 But let’s be honest: encryption alone won’t save us.
-A locked bunker with Linux isn’t a society.
+It’s not enough if only tech experts can protect themselves — we need digital safety for all.

 We don’t just need secure _tools_.
 We need secure _systems_.
 And _just_ societies.